AhmedSA19980/MultiStorageSystem/README.md

 ## 🗄️ Configure App using FTP
 For FTP server administeration make sure your server listeners set to = Expilict FTP over TSL and insecure palin text

 Note: install FileZilla server !

+* Do not forget to add [Bearer token] in authorization field!.